-Around the same time, I was invited to apply for Ernst & Young’s Entrepreneur Of The Year award as Schmidt’s CEO.
+Around the same time, I was invited to apply for Ernst & Young’s Entrepreneur of the Year award as Schmidt’s CEO.
 When Michael heard the news of my being solicited, he felt strongly that we should apply as a pair.
-Part of me worried if we applied together we wouldn’t qualify (it was an “entrepreneur” not “entrepreneurs” award), but in the spirit of teamwork I agreed.
+Part of me worried that if we applied together we wouldn’t qualify (it was an “entrepreneur” not “entrepreneurs” award), but in the spirit of teamwork I agreed.
 Chris excitedly filled the application for us, and we underwent a lengthy process to participate that included multiple interviews in Seattle and Portland.
 We were selected as finalists!
-The winners would be announced at a fancy gala in Seattle in front of 500 influential attendees.
-Chris was convinced we were going to win and made it a special ordeal, recruiting many from the Schmidt’s team to join us and make the drive in a party limousine.
-As dinner ended and the ceremony began, I ran off to the bathroom to freshen up my hair and makeup without realizing that our category was first.
+The winners would be announced at a fancy gala in Seattle in front of five hundred influential attendees.
+Chris was convinced we were going to win and made it a special event, recruiting many from the Schmidt’s team to join us and make the drive in a party limousine.
+As dinner ended and the ceremony began, I ran off to the bathroom to freshen up my hair and makeup, without realizing that our category was first.
 When I walked back into the ballroom, there was my face on the big screen.
 Winning the award was one of the most gratifying moments of my career, and it felt like the first time I’d been recognized for my work in a professional setting.
 As I walked toward the stage, I took the little piece of paper on which I’d written speaking points and threw it under the stage, choosing instead to wing it at the mic.
 I thanked everyone I could think of, smiling so much my cheeks hurt.
 Afterwards, the whole team celebrated late into the night.

-It was a big moment, however, another issue about our company story—similar to what happened with the Forbes article—had come up in the E&Y selection process.
+It was a big moment!
+However, another issue about our company story—similar to what happened with the Forbes article—had come up in the Ernst & Young selection process.
 In advance of the big event, Ernst & Young requested each finalist be interviewed by a production team for a short video.
-Our new PR team drafted speaking points for Michael and me in advance, but Chris and I were confused by what they provided.
+Our new PR team drafted and emailed speaking points for Michael and me in advance, but Chris and I were confused by what they provided.
 It was another take on how Michael had “found” me.
-“Mike did not come and rescue the company and grow it beyond Portland out of a tiny kitchen,” Chris chimed in on the email thread.
-“Schmidt's was a GLOBAL company before Mike entered the picture… We need to stop the emphasis that Mike was overwhelmingly responsible for the company's growth.”
+Chris immediately chimed in on the email thread, “Mike did not come and rescue the company and grow it beyond Portland out of a tiny kitchen.
+Schmidt's was a GLOBAL company before Mike entered the picture . . .
+We need to stop the emphasis that Mike was overwhelmingly responsible for the company's growth.”

 I had no problem celebrating Michael’s amazing contributions to the company as long as they weren’t framed within this inaccurate context.
 I was grateful to Chris for having my back, and we all agreed to update our talking points.
 At the time, I thought it was behind us, and felt at ease moving forward.